Oxaliplatin is a type of chemotherapy drug. It’s a treatment for a number of different cancer types.

 - runny nose

-- damage to the nerves that control your muscles causing weakness, cramping or twitching
+- damage to the nerves that control your muscles causing symptoms such as weakness, cramping or twitching

-- inflammation of the membranes covering the brain and spinal cord (meninges) causing symptoms similar to meningitis (stiff neck, unable to look at bright light and headache)
+- inflammation of the membranes covering the brain and spinal cord (meninges).
+Symptoms are similar to meningitis (stiff neck, unable to look at bright light and headache)

 - reddening of the skin (flushing)